romarakov/MS_Econometrics/README.md

 # Master Seminar in Econometrics - University of Tübingen

-Welcome to the official GitHub repository for the Master Seminar in Econometrics at the University of Tübingen!
-This repository hosts supportive material for the seminar paper, offering valuable resources and code for replication and extension projects.
+This repository hosts supportive material for the seminar paper, offering resources and code for replication and extension projects.

 ## What's Inside?